 Teams must submit a budget as part of their application.
 We encourage applicants to use this model budget.

 Selected projects will sign a grant agreement with IPI to receive the funds.
-The disbursement of funds will be made in three installments:
+The disbursement of funds will be made in three instalments:

 - 40 percent of the grant amount upon signing of the grant agreement.

-- The remaining 30 percent following the submission of a final project report.
+- 30 percent following fulfilment of the publication requirements and acceptance of final expenditure.

 Publication will need to carry a note that the story was supported by the IJ4EU fund, as specified in the grant agreement.

 The IJ4EU application process aims to be simple, secure and efficient.

-All applications must be submitted in English via the online Award Force platform.
-Award Force is a free-to-use secure platform for submission and storage.
-It is ISO/IEC 27001 certified and GDPR compliant, and has multi-factor authentication, encrypted data, multi-tier backups and a secure multi-server architecture in VPC.
+All applications must be submitted in English via our Good Grants platform.
+Good Grants is a free-to-use secure platform for submission and storage.
+It is ISO/IEC 27001 certified and GDPR-compliant, and has multi-factor authentication, encrypted data, multi-tier backups and a secure multi-server architecture in VPC.